rnwolf/ccpm-proof-of-concept/ccpm/MIGRATION.md

 Errors provide sufficient context for debugging
 Data structures remain in a valid state even after partial operations

+### Task Domain

+Task Implementation - Key Features

+1. Comprehensive Validation and Error Handling

+* Added robust input validation throughout the class
+* Created a custom TaskError exception for clear error messages
+* Implemented proper type checking and validation for all parameters
+* Enforced logical constraints (e.g., safe duration must be ≥ aggressive duration)

+2. Improved Duration Handling

+* Properly tracks original, planned, and remaining durations
+* Maintains history of duration updates with timestamps
+* Can calculate actual duration based on start/end dates
+* Handles different views of duration (aggressive, safe, planned, actual)
+* Supports task pausing and resuming with proper duration tracking

+3. Enhanced Color Attribute Management

+* Used a design pattern with properties (@property) for color attributes
+* Added separate properties for fill color, border color, pattern, and opacity
+* Implemented intelligent defaults based on chain type and task status
+* Added convenience methods for setting and resetting visual properties
+* Supports getting all visual properties in one call with get_visual_properties()

+4. Enhanced Progress Calculation

+* Improved progress percentage calculation
+* Added detailed progress history with timestamps
+* Supports explicitly specified completion percentages
+* Can calculate elapsed duration, remaining duration, and schedule variance
+* Can detect if a task is delayed compared to the original schedule
+* Added task state transitions (planned → in progress → completed/paused/cancelled)

+5. Additional Improvements

+* Full Serialization: Added to/from dictionary conversion for persistence
+* Task Copying: Added deep copy functionality
+* Full-Kitting Support: Enhanced with date tracking and notes
+* Status Transitions: Added pausing, resuming, and cancelling
+* Chain Membership: Improved handling of critical and feeding chains
+* Tag Management: Enhanced tag support for better categorization
+* Notes Management: Added comprehensive timestamped notes with filtering
+* Scheduling: Improved schedule management functions

+Example Usage

+The examples demonstrate how to use the new features:

+* Task Creation with Validation: Shows creating tasks with different parameters and how validation prevents invalid data
+* Task Scheduling and Progress: Demonstrates tracking task progress over time
+* Chain Types and Visual Properties: Shows how chain membership affects colors
+* Task State Management: Demonstrates pausing, resuming, and cancelling tasks
+* Full Kitting and Notes: Shows managing full kitting status and tracking notes
+* Task Serialization: Demonstrates converting tasks to/from dictionaries and copying

 ## Services

 ### Scheduler